Search API Connector Documentation

-Import IMDB Data to Google Sheets
+Import OMDb / IMDb Data to Google Sheets

-In this guide, we’ll walk through how to pull IMDB data from the unofficial Open Movie Database (OMDb) API directly into Google Sheets, using the API Connector add-on for Sheets.
-We'll first get an API key from OMDb, and then set up a request to pull in movie data to your spreadsheet.
+We’ll first get an API key from OMDb, and then set up a request to pull in movie data to your spreadsheet.

 - Part 1: Get your OMDb API Key

 - Part 2: Create your API Request URL

 - Part 3: Pull OMDb IMDb API Data into Sheets